 During your sophomore year, you’ll begin clinical rotations in areas such as orthopedic surgery, athletics, general medical experience and outpatient rehabilitation.
 You’ll have opportunities to work with athletic teams not only at PBA, but also at local high schools and other colleges and universities.

-Graduates who majored in athletic training have enrolled in graduate programs at schools including the University of Florida, Auburn University, University of Alabama at Birmingham, Clemson University, Belmont University, University of Tennessee at Chattanooga, University of North Carolina at Chapel Hill, Florida International University, Indiana University Bloomington and A.T.
+Graduates who majored in athletic training have enrolled in graduate programs at schools including the University of Florida, Auburn University, University of Alabama at Birmingham, Clemson University, University of Tennessee at Chattanooga, University of North Carolina at Chapel Hill, Florida International University, Indiana University Bloomington and A.T.
 Still University.